SergPolarin/otus-education/labs/lab6/README.md

       Outgoing update filter list for all interfaces is not set Incoming update filter list for all interfaces is not set Router ID 1.1.1.1
+      It is an autonomous system boundary router Redistributing External Routes from,
+        static
       Number of areas in this router is 2.
 2 normal 0 stub 0 nssa Maximum path: 4
       Routing for Networks: